An introduction to C-infinity schemes and C-infinity algebraic geometry: -stacks

 {\it Deligne--Mumford stacks\/} in algebraic geometry are locally modelled on quotient stacks $[X/G]$ for $X$ an affine scheme and $G$ a finite group.
 This motivates:

 \begin{dfn} A {\it Deligne--Mumford\/ $C^\iy$-stack\/} is a $C^\iy$-stack $\cX$ which admits an open cover $\{\cY_a:a\in A\}$ with each $\cY_a$ equivalent to a quotient stack $[\uU_a/G_a]$ for $\uU_a$ an affine $C^\iy$-scheme and $G_a$ a finite group.
-We call $\cX$ a {\it locally fair}, or {\it locally good}, or {\it locally finitely presented}, Deligne--Mumford $C^\iy$-stack if it has such an open cover with each $\uU_a$ a fair, good, or finitely presented, affine $C^\iy$-scheme, respectively.
-Write $\DMCStalf,\DMCStalg,\DMCStalfp$ and $\DMCSta$ for the full 2-subcategories of locally fair, locally good, locally finitely presented, and all, Deligne--Mumford $C^\iy$-stacks in~$\CSta$. \end{dfn}
+We call $\cX$ a {\it locally fair}, or {\it locally finitely presented}, Deligne--Mumford $C^\iy$-stack if it has such an open cover with each $\uU_a$ a fair, or finitely presented, affine $C^\iy$-scheme, respectively.
+Write $\DMCStalf,\DMCStalfp$ and $\DMCSta$ for the full 2-subcategories of locally fair, locally finitely presented, and all, Deligne--Mumford $C^\iy$-stacks in~$\CSta$. \end{dfn}

-From \cite[Th.s~8.5, 8.21, 8.26 \& Prop.~8.17]{Joyc1} we have:
+From \cite[Th.s~8.5, 9.10, 9.16 \& Prop.~9.6]{Joyc1} we have:

 \begin{thm}{\bf(a)} All fibre products exist in the\/ $2$-category\/~$\CSta$.